 - The method can be used for more than flaw detection.

 - Ferromagnetic materials require special treatment to address magnetic permeability.

-- Skill and training required is more extensive than other techniques.
+- The skill and training required are more extensive than other techniques.

 - Surface finish and roughness may interfere.

 The penetrant solution is applied to the surface of a precleaned component.
 The liquid is pulled into surface-breaking defects by capillary action.
 Excess penetrant material is carefully cleaned from the surface.
 A developer is applied to pull the trapped penetrant back to the surface where it is spread out and forms an indication.
 The indication is much easier to see than the actual defect.

 Used to locate cracks, porosity, and other defects that break the surface of a material.
 Liquid penetrant testing is used on most nonporous materials.

 - Parts with complex geometry are routinely inspected.

 - Indications are produced directly on the surface of the part providing a visual image of the discontinuity.